Matrix nearness problems and eigenvalue optimization: Notes

-A different approach is to combine an algorithm for computing the $\eps$-pseudospectral abscissa $\alpha_\eps(A)$ (see Section~\ref{sec:psa}) with a root-finding algorithm for determining $\oeps>0$ such that $\alpha_{\oeps}(A)=0$.
-Then, $\oeps$ is the distance to instability.
-This two-level approach can be used efficiently for large sparse matrices with the rank-1 iteration of Guglielmi \& Overton (\cite{GO11}), with the subspace method of Kressner \& Vandereycken (\cite{KV14}), and with the discretized rank-1 differential equation of Guglielmi \& Lubich (\cite{GL11}).
+A different approach is to combine an algorithm for computing the $\eps$-pseudospectral abscissa $\alpha_\eps(A)$ (see Section~\ref{sec:psa}) with a root-finding algorithm such as a Newton--bisection method for determining $\oeps>0$ such that $\alpha_{\oeps}(A)=0$.
+Then, $\oeps$ is the distance to instability. \bcl Such a two-level approach was apparently first proposed by Guglielmi, G\"urb\"uzbalaban \& Overton (\cite{GugGO13}) in the closely related, more general setting of computing the $\mathcal{H}_\infty$-norm of a linear time-invariant system; see also Section~\ref{sec:Hinf}.
+The two-level approach with inner and outer iterations can be used efficiently to approximate the distance to instability \ecl for large sparse matrices using the rank-1 iteration of Guglielmi \& Overton (\cite{GO11}), or the subspace method of Kressner \& Vandereycken (\cite{KV14}), or with the discretized rank-1 differential equation of Guglielmi \& Lubich (\cite{GL11}) in the inner iteration.
 The latter, differential equation based approach is described here in Section~\ref{sec:two-level}.
 It extends in a direct way to computing the distance to instability under real or structured perturbations, as will be described in the next chapter.